Azure/WALinuxAgent/README.md

 This can be used to specify an alternate path for the openssl binary to use for cryptographic operations.

+* __OS.SshClientAliveInterval__
+_Type: Integer_
+_Default: 180_

+This values sets the number of seconds the agent uses for the SSH ClientAliveInterval configuration option.

 * __OS.SshDir__
 _Type: String_